 n,n

 Elastic scattering (n,n) is an extremely important reaction for lowering the av- erage energy of the neutron population by downscattering [38].
 An elastic collision does not place the target nucleus in an excited state, which allows for the simplified use of conservation of energy and momentum to describe the interaction.
-A selected group of elastic scattering cross-sections relevant to the application in an ETA are shown in Figure 3.
+A selected group of elastic scattering cross sections relevant to the application in an ETA are shown in Figure 3.

 The maximum energy lost in a neutron elastic collision with an isotope is a